eisensafran/hdritool/README.md

 # hdritool
 Python script to merge bracketing sequences into 32bit HDR images.
+More information here: [HDRI Panorama Pipeline](https://andi-siess.de/hdri-panorama-pipeline/)

 ## how to use
 The script needs a path to a foulder containing all images and the amount of exposures per bracketing sequence (typically 3, 5, 7 or 9).